nrfconnect/Asset-Tracker-Template/docs/common/architecture.md

 ## State Machine Framework

-The State Machine Framework (SMF) is a Zephyr library that provides a way to implement hierarchical state machines.
+The State Machine Framework (SMF) is a Zephyr library that provides a way to implement hierarchical state machines in a structured manner.
 The Asset Tracker Template uses SMF extensively to manage module behavior and state transitions.
 Several key modules including Network, Cloud, FOTA, and the Main module implement state machines using SMF.

 The [documentation on SMF](https://docs.nordicsemi.com/bundle/ncs-latest/page/zephyr/services/smf/index.html) provides a good introduction, and this section will only cover the parts that are relevant for the Asset Tracker Template.